Mjoll/mimirdocs/AzureActiveDirectoryExternalIdentityProvider.md

 Resolution #1: Follow the instructions in section “Set up Basic SAML Configuration”.

 Resolution #2: Ask Mjoll support to verify the Identifier (Entity ID) and Reply URL (Assertion Consumer Service URL) they have given you match the geographical region of your tenant instance.

+### Missing group permissions

+Problem: After logging in, the user does not have permission to perform all the Mimir actions that they expect.

+Cause #1: The security token they were issued during login does not contain up-to-date information.

+Resolution #1: Follow the instructions in section "Refreshing Security Token".

+Cause #2: The Azure Active Directory group Object Id does not match the Mimir group name.

+Resolution #2: Follow the instructions in section "Creating a matching Mimir group definiton".